farside/initializr-guida-italiano/README.md

 # initializr-guide-ita
-Moving the Italian translation of the official Initializr guide to github
+I'm trying to Move the Italian translation of the official Initializr guide to github, so to (hopefully) host it on github pages from now on, for future reference.